romnn/simulators/README.md

 #### Done
+- better names for plots
+- print the name of the hardware
+- highlight the hardware baseline
+- test building docker containers in github actions
 - add more benchmarks for all simulators
 - check that the ampere config substituion makes sense at all
 - check that all benchmarks work